Vayel/MPD/README.md

 * Get the green channel and subtract with the others to eliminate white areas
 * Use HSV like [here](http://www.aishack.in/2010/01/thresholding/)
 * Morph op to remove pixels which are not maize

+## TODO
+* Automatic detection: high erosion and dilatation
+* Count plants manually and compare with automatic detection